mcfixstuff/Point-Of-Sale-Database/README.md

     Choose the appropriate pricing tier and click "Review + create" to review your selections.
     Click "Create" to create the server.
     Once the server is created, click on the "Networing" tab and add your IP address to the firewall rules.
 You can do this by clicking "+ Add current client IP address".
     Go to databases and select Add.
+Name the database and select:
+        Character Set: utf8mb4
+        Collation: utf8mb4_unicode_ci
-Name the database and select Character Set: utf8mb4, Collation: utf8mb4_unicode_ci Now your server is created.
+    Now your server is created.

 To connect with MySQL workbench, follow the steps below: